How to Make Money on Shopify (Step-by-Step With Examples!)

 You've no doubt heard about dropshipping plenty of times already in online marketing and ecommerce circles.

 Your approach to dropshipping on Shopify should be to partner with distributors who are selling high-priced items.
-As a marketer, you can then use SEO content and Google Ads campaigns to help serve results to people who are actively searching for the type of product you’re selling.
+As a marketer, you can then use SEO content, a Google Ads campaign or Facebook ad campaign to help serve results to people who are actively searching for the type of product you're selling.

 Print on Demand

 The whole point of print on demand is to eliminate the need for massive upfront costs on inventory for items, and to instead create them only as orders come in.
 It basically works the same way dropshipping does.

 But the kinds of products you sell with print on demand are a little more specific.

 If you're ready to try print on demand, you can link up your Shopify store to a print on demand service.
 Typically a third-party print on demand app like Printful within Shopify.

 - You add products for sale to your store.